open-socialism/open-socialism-site/introduction.md

 #### Self interest is aligned to the benefit of the group

-Communism on paper beautifully aligns self interest with the good of the group, by evryone working directly for the group's purpose.
-However, if corruption and inequality have snowballed, the means of raising your own wealth is no longer about providing value to the group, but provding value to the corrupt and powerful people.
+Communism on paper beautifully aligns self interest with the good of the group, by everyone working directly for the group's purpose.
+However, if corruption and inequality have snowballed, the means of raising your own wealth is no longer about providing value to the group, but providing value to the corrupt and powerful people.

 #### Limited motivation to excel